What is Post Acute Withdrawal Sysmptoms or PAWS?

-Post acute withdrawal syndrome, which affects a small subset of people in recovery, causes them to experience withdrawal symptoms long after their bodies have physically detoxed.
-Certain substances, like benzodiazepines, are more likely to lead to post acute withdrawal syndrome.
-Symptoms of PAWS include:
+Post-acute withdrawal syndrome, which affects a small subset of people in recovery, causes them to experience withdrawal symptoms long after their bodies have physically detoxed.
+Certain substances, like benzodiazepines, are more likely to lead to post-acute withdrawal syndrome.
+Symptoms of post-acute withdrawal syndrome include:

 - Irritability, hostility, and a sense of being “on edge”

 - Cognitive problems related to problem solving, learning, or memory recall

 - A prevailing sense of panic or floating anxiety